graham-kelly/Lucas-Primality-Testing/README.txt

 These files implement the primality tests from (RWG) Roetteger, Williams and Guy's paper 'Some Primality Tests that Eluded Lucas'

-To compile the program, add the src, include and a new empty directory 'obj' to a primality testing file and run 'make' from a terminal window (while in src directory)
+To compile the program, add the src, inc, obj, and res folders (last two may be empty) to a primality testing file and run 'make' from a terminal window (while in src directory)
+This uses the gcc compiler and makes use of the gnu mp library (https://gmplib.org/manual/) and has been run on the University of Calgary's Linux servers

-To test primality of numbers of the form
+To test primality of numbers of the form:
 N = A * r^i + gamma						for section 2 where n <= i <= nf
 N = A * r^i + eta * gamma_n(r)			for section 7 where n <= i <= nf, gamma_n(r) = sqrt(-1) (mod r^n)